 By virtue of winning the league championship in 1903 the Shamrocks were described in the newspapers as Western Canadian Lacrosse Champions.
 This title provided them with the opportunity to compete in St. Louis in the 1904 Olympic games.

-The Winnipeg Shamrocks, who competed in the first Olympiad to feature lacrosse were: Elie Blanchard, W. Brennaugh, George Bretz, William Laurie Burns, George Cattanach, George Cloutier, Sandy Cowan, Jack Flett, Benjamin Jamieson, Hilliard Laidlaw, H. Lyle, William F.L.
+The Winnipeg Shamrocks, who competed in the first Olympiad to feature lacrosse were: Elie Blanchard, W. Brennaugh, George Bretz, William Laurie Burns, George Cattanach, George Cloutier, Sandy Cowan, Jack Flett, Benjamin Jamieson, Stuart Ralston Laidlaw, H. Lyle, William F.L.
 Orris, L.H.
 Pentland.

 On their way to the Olympic Games in St. Louis, the Shamrocks played a series of exhibition matches in St. Paul, and Chicago.
 Crowds of over 3000 spectators watched the Shamrocks.
 The local newspaper paper described these crowds as “easily the largest crowds to ever see a lacrosse game in Chicago.”
 The Chicago Tribune described the play of the Canadians “as the most accurate passing ever seen ever seen in this city.
 Every movement showing them to be splendid players.
 Their dodging and backhand shots were far superior to the local side.”